310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/second_half_p3.md

 {% bubble Kanata pastfrown %}
 ……

-… you were planning to Substitute for me…? to go Up there, and have Rocks thrown at you in my stead?
+…you were planning to Substitute for me…? to go Up there, and have Rocks thrown at you in my stead?

 you were planning on becoming the Sacrifice, chiaki?
 {% endbubble %}